glpaparelli/competitive-programming/notes/cp-notes.md

 **Here we want to have the longest window with exactly $k$ distinct elements.**

 **We then use the two-pointers trick to basically simulate a dynamic sliding window.**
-The algorithm behaves as follows:
+**The algorithm behaves as follows:**
 - we start with an empty window and we use an hash set `unique` to store the distinct elements
 - the starting window is of size $0$, the two pointers (aka left and right delimiter of the window) `left` and `right` both starts at $0$
 	- right basically points the element just outside the right end of the window
 - we iterate until `right` becomes $n$, that is we iterate the whole array using `right`
-	- is `unique` of size at most $k$? then we can insert in the window
+	- is `unique` of size at most $k$? then we can insert in the window?
 		- insert the element pointed by right `a[right]` in `unique`
 		- `unique` is still of size at most $k$ (`unique.size() <= k`) (the inserted element either was new but there were less than $k$ distinct elements or it was an element already in `unique`) **AND** the current size of the window is the biggest so far?
 			- save `left` and `right` as they might be the delimiters of the result
 		- move right by one on the right
-	- we shrink the window from the left
+	- otherwise we shrink the window from the left
 		- `unique.remove(a[left])`
 		- `left++`
 ```java